-Fronting Tolhuiskanaal, the waterfront hotel is designed as five different, interconnected volumes in a park-like setting.
+Fronting Tolhuiskanaal, we designed the waterfront hotel as five different, interconnected volumes in a park-like setting.
 Varying in height, function and atmosphere, they are concentrated around a series of courtyards.
 At the heart of the complex are collective spaces where tourists, business travellers and locals come together.
 The high transparent ground floor enables a seamless flow between the landscape and interior.
 On the sunny side, the public restaurant, terrace, garden and jetty form an attractive ensemble on the waterfront.
 The hotel is firmly rooted in the neighbourhood thanks to close collaborations with local partners for the hospitality elements, art and facilities.

 Future-proof hotel design, rooted in the circular and social development of Buiksloterham.

 The façade is constructed of titanium-coloured recycled aluminium panels where their colour and composition create an ever-changing play of light and shadow.
 With this façade fronting all sides, the hotel blends easily into the industrial surroundings.

 A hotel with collective spaces, an innovative water system and a seamless flow between the interior and the landscape.

 The architecture and the meandering park-like landscape designed by DELVA, are designed with a focus on technical innovations.
 Buiksloterham is disconnected from the city heating system and the gas network hence the building is powered by an all-electric system.
 Part of the energy is generated by solar panels located on the roofs of both the hotel and the neighbouring industrial hall.
 Energy requirements are minimised in the hotel operations.
 To reduce the high level of water usage common to hotels, DELVA, Arup and Techniplan designed a circular system that collects, stores and visibly reuses rainwater for irrigation and flushing toilets.
 The building received a BREEAM Excellent certification.

 The unique circular water system solves the extremely high water usage common in hotels.